Foreword

 -

-- Code tokens have to be generated before the actual-code-to-compile exists.
+Compilation time increases. - Code tokens have to be generated before the actual-code-to-compile exists.

 - Rust has to compile proc-macro crates, then run it over your crate.